wangzhezhe/catvis/README.md

-This repo shows experiemnt results and source code of the interface Please sending email to author (godenwangzhe@gmail.com) to get datasets and depedency.
+This repo shows experiemnt results and source code of the interface Please sending email to author (godenwangzhe@gmail.com) to get datasets and depedencies.